- Fix bad solder joints on the control panel with a heat gun

 - Takes about 1 hour

 My duet dryer was experiencing erratic behavior.
 The drum light always worked.
 When the dryer worked, it would dry clothes on any cycle correctly and all of the diagnostics in the service manual would work.
 After sitting, the control panel would often be unresponsive until the dryer was unplugged for a while then plugged back in again, then it would work normally for a few loads.
 A few times the display was dim or the control panel would become unresponsive during a run.
 The problem was narrowed down to the ribbon cables or the control panel.
 I replaced the ribbon cables first, but the problem continued until a heat gun was used to fix bad solder joints.
 The dryer has worked perfectly since the heat gun repair.
+Update May 2019: The dryer has had no failures ~3.5 months after the heat gun fix!

 Here's how to replace the ribbon cables, but it didn't fix my dryer.